-When you meet Kirsten, ask her what she misses about Lubbock?
+When you meet Kirsten, ask her… What does she miss about Lubbock?
 Does she love teaching?
-Where is her favorite place to travel?
+Where is her favorite travel destination?

 Violinist Kirsten Yon is currently in residence at the University of Houston where she serves as Associate Professor of Violin.
 Past engagements include serving as Associate Professor of Violin at Texas Tech University, a position she held for eight years.